Eric Corriel Studios

 Viewers interacting with the piece on opening night

-Inside the gallery is a monitor that shows a live feed of people being targeted, which effectively transforms the viewer from the one who is targeted into one who surveils others being targeted.
+Inside the gallery is a monitor that shows a live feed of the people being targeted outside, which effectively transforms the viewer from the one who is targeted into one who surveils others being targeted.

 View from inside the gallery, photo by Ben Mistak

-Targeted debuted as part of a group show curated by Joey Lico that ran from September 7th until October 15th, 2016 at the Camera Club of New York (126 Baxter St).
-It measures 5' x 6'.
+Targeted debuted in POLARIS, a group show curated by Joey Lico at the Camera Club of New York (126 Baxter St) that ran from September 7 until October 15, 2016 .
+It measures 5' × 6'.

-The accompanying audio is taken from NYPD scanners in precincts 1, 5, 7 in Manhattan (Chinatown, SoHo, Little Italy, Lower East Side, Tribeca, World Trade Center, and Financial District) and precincts 72, 76, 78 in Brooklyn (Red Hook, Carroll Gardens, Park Slope, Greenwood, and Sunset Park).
-This piece measures 8' x 4' and is built with OpenFrameworks and uses an open source library by Elliot Woods.
+The accompanying audio is taken from NYPD scanners in precincts 1, 5, and 7 in Manhattan (Chinatown, SoHo, Little Italy, Lower East Side, Tribeca, World Trade Center, and Financial District) and precincts 72, 76, and 78 in Brooklyn (Red Hook, Carroll Gardens, Park Slope, Greenwood and Sunset Park).
+This piece measures 8' × 4' and is built with OpenFrameworks and uses an open‑source library by Elliot Woods.

 Susquehanna University, 2017